ibm-cloud-docs/cloud-databases/reference-logging.md

 ## Internal Log Retention

 Database logs for all {{site.data.keyword.databases-for}} deployments are kept internally for 30 days and then purged.
-If your {{site.data.keyword.la_full_notm}} plan is for a shorter period, logs will only be accessible by you for the length of your plan.
+If your {{site.data.keyword.la_full_notm}} plan is for a shorter period, logs are only accessible by you for the length of your plan.
 Regardless of the plan that you choose, all database logs are deleted after 30 days.